What are they?

 The law of negligence imposes an obligation on every person to do, or refrain from doing, any act or omission where it is reasonably foreseeable that a particular other person (or class of persons) is likely to suffer damage or loss as a result of that act or omission.
 Basically it means you owe a duty of care to avoid causing harm to a person that you ought to know could suffer damage or loss if you do a particular thing or fail to do a particular thing.

-Many Australian States have either passed or proposed legislation modifying the laws about liability for negligence.
-In NSW this law is called the Civil Liability Act 2002 (NSW) (Act).
-This legislation has a particular effect on people organising and participating in recreational activities as it allows them to limit potential liability for certain things going wrong by giving an oral or written risk warning (including by means of a sign or otherwise).
+Section 5M of the NSW Act has a particular effect on people organising and participating in recreational activities as it allows them to limit potential liability for certain things going wrong by giving an oral or written risk warning (including by means of a sign or otherwise).
 For example you may go to a dance class and a sign will state that “no responsibility will be taken for any injuries incurred”.
 Similarly a sign may state “Please note that you will be exposed to loud music at the Event.
 Prolonged exposure to loud music may cause damage to your hearing” as you enter a live music performance.
+These risk warnings don’t need to be specific to particular risks and can be a general warning of the risks involved.
+The Act also provides that organisers will not be liable for harm suffered by participants from obvious risks of dangerous recreational activities.

 Negligence